top of page

 wallace house front right.jpg

-John Wallace, a Scottish immigrant and successful merchant, and Mary Maddox, born in Philadelphia to a prominent family, married in 1749 where they bought land on the Raritan in 1775 and built their new home.
+John Wallace, a Scottish immigrant and successful merchant, and Mary Maddox, born in Philadelphia to a prominent family, married in 1749 and lived in Philadelphia.
+In 1775 they bought land on the Raritan and built their new home where they resided for the remainder of their lives.

 Untitled.png